WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-1-local-people.md

 ## Extended

-### WE DO NOT YET HAVE PERMISSION TO USE THE MOSES WRIGHT IMAGE AS THE COVER
+### WE DO NOT YET HAVE PERMISSION TO USE THE MOSES WRIGHT IMAGE AS THE COVER or in the text

 It was important to [Henry Hampton](/exhibits/eotp/2-making-television-history#HenryHampton) that his series not be limited to interviews with civil rights luminaries like [John Lewis](https://americanarchive.org/catalog/cpb-aacip_151-8k74t6fv60) and [Kwame Ture (Stokely Carmichael)](https://americanarchive.org/catalog/cpb-aacip_151-7659c6sr1g).
 It was "local people," to borrow the title of John Dittmer’s book on the civil rights fight in [Mississippi](https://civilrightstrail.com/state/mississippi/), who drove the movement.[<sup>46</sup>](/exhibits/eotp/notes#46) Hampton and his crew chose to interview not only the movement’s leaders but also little-known activists and even those on the sidelines of the struggle.
 Their goal was to tell the history of the civil rights movement from the ground up, emphasizing the crucial role played by unknown, predominantly Black Americans.